The First Black City in America: Lincoln Heights, OH

 Off Interstate 75, a mere 13 miles north of the city center of Cincinnati, lies one of the most undervalued treasures in Black American History.
 Let’s get straight to it with some facts about Lincoln Heights that the masses have never known and should care about:

-1. Lincoln Heights is the eldest Black-run municipality north of the Mason Dixon line.
+1. Lincoln Heights is the eldest Black-run municipality north of the Mason-Dixon line.

 2. First all-Black K-12 school district in America after Reconstruction.
 The district was in operation until the merger with Princeton City Schools after the 1969-1970 academic year.
 That year Lincoln Heights High School won state championships in baseball, basketball, football, and track.

-4. The original incorporation for LH was in 1938.
+4. The original incorporation of LH was in 1938.
 Not until 1946 was the incorporation accepted after Hamilton County and Wright Aeronautical Plant (now GE Aviation) fought it.
 Neighboring Evendale was incorporated in response to our push to become a state-recognized municipality to monopolize the industrial tax base.

 5. Lincoln Heights Health Center (now The Healthcare Connection) was the first community health center in Ohio when founded in 1967 by Dolores Lindsey.